Input file¶

 mean

-This section defines the limitation (constraint) in an \(N\) dimensional parameter searched by Algorithm
+This section defines the limitation (constraint) in an \(N\) dimensional parameter searched by Algorithm, \(x\), in addition of min_list and max_list.

 In the current version, a linear inequation with the form \(Ax+b>0\) is available.
 Specifically, you can apply constraints as follows: